 The museum was opened in May 2002.
 It is divided into two categories, geological and zoological.
 The geological part focuses on the formation of Iceland, the major rock types and minerals.
 The zoological part focuses (with few exceptions) on Icelandic mammals, birds, fish and invertebrates.

-and entrance is free of charge.
 Guidance for groups should preferably be reserved in advance

 Where are we and how do you get there?